tditheo/Ryzentosh-OCEFI/README.md

 If you experience any issues with your network connection, then your best bet would be to install a different kext, preferably from [here](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#ethernet).

-If you use High Sierra and Realtek 8111 Ethernet Card then you should use [older version of kext](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases/tag/v2.2.2).

-If you have issues with network card on Monterey or newer try adding `e1000=0` to `boots-args`.

-SmallTree kext does not work on Monterey for now.
-You can try [AppleIGB kext](https://cdn.discordapp.com/attachments/724618275971137568/879288441278435348/AppleIGB.kext.zip), it works on some systems.
-If it does not work you have to stay on Big Sur and wait for SmallTree's update.

-### WiFi and Bluetooth

-Support for WiFi and Bluetooth is not covered here.
-You can check on Dortania's Guide to find compatible network card.
 ## Installation

 ### Bootable USB